dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 # Measuring Nullability Understanding Externally {#sec:testing}

-Before we start looking inside the mind of the models for the nullability concept, we want to make sure we're looking at models that actually have this concept.
-This will allow us to look at models of various sizes and training levels without worrying about trying to conjure a concept from nothing.
+Before we start looking for the nullability concept inside the mind of the model, we want to make sure we're looking at models that actually have this concept.
+This will allow us to look at models of various sizes and training steps without worrying that we're trying to draw blood from a stone.

 To do so, we wrote fifteen partial-program tests which exercised a variety of type inference concepts, and checked if models could